-1) To elevate your lifestyle
+1. To elevate your lifestyle

 One of the greatest propositions of property refinancing is the ability to extend your loan period and lower your monthly repayment commitment.
 The downside is, you’ll end up increasing the total amount of interest you pay over the long run.

 If you have a perfectly good reason for doing so (such as needing extra cash to start a business or to further your studies), then lowering your monthly loan repayment this way is a good idea.

-If you’re on a 30-year home loan for a loan amount of RM400,000 with an interest rate of 4.8% p.a., you’re probably paying approximately RM2,098 every month.
+If you’re on a 30-year home loan for a loan amount of RM400,000 with an interest rate of 3.5% p.a., you’re probably paying approximately RM 1,796 every month.

 Say you have an outstanding loan amount of RM300,000 for a property which has an existing valuation of RM400,000; you could potentially remortgage for 90% of RM400,000 (i.e. RM360,000), use RM300,000 to pay off your old loan, and retain the remaining RM60,000 as cash.

 However, if your intention is to gain access to this money but you don’t really have a clear strategy on what to do with it, don’t.
 (And for the record: putting the money into a fixed deposit doesn’t count as a good reason because your fixed deposit interest is almost certainly lower than the interest of your home loan).

-3) Everyone else is doing it
+3. Everyone else is doing it

 Some people dive into refinancing without fully understanding the impacts and consequences, simply because someone in the family or a close friend seems to have benefited greatly from the move.
 Amongst all the possible wrong reasons, this is the one that most folks should take heed of (because it is also the most likely to happen).